A work that the creators say they did mainly to fulfill a contractual obligation.

 For a creator involved in a contractual obligation project, the obligation aspect looms over everything.
 A typical example is when there's a final project left in a long-term agreement between parties whose relationship has soured.
 The enthusiasm for this last project may be low since at least one party just wants to get it over with and end the deal.
-Other times, the Contractual Obligation Project may be one creators will do just so they can get to do another more enticing project that's also part of the deal.
+Other times, the Contractual Obligation Project may be one a creator will do just so they can get to do another more enticing project that's also part of the deal.
 This does not mean a Contractual Obligation Project is all but guaranteed of being a dud.
-There are times when, in spite of everything, the final product will end up being financially successful, award-winning, and well-regarded.
+There are times when, in spite of everything, the final product will end up being financially successful, award-winning, and highly-regarded.

 - The existence of Cutthroat Island had a lot to do with it being a Contractual Obligation Project for many of the people involved.
-The producers, for example were obligated to make the film because the money had already been raised and star Geena Davis and director Renny Harlin were contractually tied to do it.
+The producers, for example, were obligated to make the film because the money had already been raised and star Geena Davis and director Renny Harlin were contractually tied to do it.

 - Jessica Chastain was given a starring role in Crimson Peak provided that she would also later appear in The Huntsman: Winter's War.

 - Clark Gable and Claudette Colbert thought It Happened One Night would flop and were only in the film to fulfill contractual obligations.
 Both would go on to win Oscars for the movie; as of 2019, the film is one of only three films to win the "Big Five" Oscars (Best Picture, Best Director, Best Screenplay, Best Actor and Best Actress).note